blubitz/makel-dom/README.md

 ### Examples

-See [`example`](example/script.js) folder or the [runkit](https://runkit.com/hekigan/dom-create-element-query-selector) example.
+See [`example`](example/script.js) folder or the ~~[runkit](https://runkit.com/hekigan/dom-create-element-query-selector) example.~~

 ### Builds

-If you don't use a package manager, you can [access `dom-create-element-query-selector` via unpkg (CDN)](https://unpkg.com/dom-create-element-query-selector/), download the source, or point your package manager to the url.
+If you don't use a package manager, you can ~~[access `dom-create-element-query-selector` via unpkg (CDN)](https://unpkg.com/dom-create-element-query-selector/)~~, download the source, or point your package manager to the url.

 `dom-create-element-query-selector` is compiled as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules & [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html) for bundlers that support the `jsnext:main` or `module` field in package.json (Rollup, Webpack 2)

-The `dom-create-element-query-selector` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist` folder](https://unpkg.com/dom-create-element-query-selector/dist/).
+~~The `dom-create-element-query-selector` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist` folder](https://unpkg.com/dom-create-element-query-selector/dist/).
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 You can drop a UMD build as a [`<script>` tag](https://unpkg.com/dom-create-element-query-selector) on your page.
-The UMD builds make `dom-create-element-query-selector` available as a `window.createElement` global variable.
+The UMD builds make `dom-create-element-query-selector` available as a `window.createElement` global variable.~~

 ### License

-The code is available under the [MIT](LICENSE) license.
+The code is available under the [MPL-2.0](LICENSE) license.

 ### Contributing

-We are open to contributions, see [CONTRIBUTING.md](CONTRIBUTING.md) for more info.
+We are open to contributions, ~~see [CONTRIBUTING.md](CONTRIBUTING.md) for more info.~~

 ### Misc

 This module was created using [generator-module-boilerplate](https://github.com/duivvv/generator-module-boilerplate).
+But not anymore.